Central Terminal (LRT)

-Central Terminal (sometimes called Central or Arroceros station) is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-It is located in Ermita, Manila.
-A popular name for the station is Arroceros due to its proximity to the Arroceros Forest Park.
+Central Terminal, formerly and widely known as Arroceros station, is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Ermita, Manila.
+A popular name for the station is Arroceros due to its proximity to the Arroceros Forest Park; Arroceros is also the former name of Antonio Villegas Street, where the station is located.

-Central Terminal is the last station of LRT Line 1 south of the Pasig River and serves as the ninth station for trains headed to Roosevelt and the twelfth station for trains headed to Baclaran.
+Central Terminal is the last station of LRT-1 south of the Pasig River and serves as the fourteenth station for trains headed to Fernando Poe Jr. and the twelfth station for trains headed to Dr. Santos.
+The station was named as such due to its initial central location in the line, having been the tenth station for trains headed to both Monumento and Baclaran, the line's former termini prior to the addition of the North and Cavite Extensions.
+Opened on December 1, 1984, as part of the line's initial section known as Taft Line (after Taft Avenue, where most of the section's stations are located), it was the line's initial northern terminus, known as Arroceros, until Carriedo was opened on April 14, 1985.

+Located in Manila's University Belt, the station is near educational institutions such as the Colegio de San Juan de Letran, the Philippine Normal University, the city-owned Pamantasan ng Lungsod ng Maynila, the Mapúa University, and the Lyceum of the Philippines University.
+All these institutions, except the Philippine Normal University, lie within the former Spanish walled city of Intramuros.
 It is also near some of Manila's major landmarks, such as the Mehan Gardens and the Manila Metropolitan Theater.
 It is also near the Manila City Hall, Liwasang Bonifacio, Manila Central Post Office, Manila Hall of Justice, Bonifacio Shrine, and the National Museum of Fine Arts.
 SM City Manila is also a nearby shopping center.

-Due to its location in Manila's University Belt, the station is near educational institutions such as the Colegio de San Juan de Letran, the Philippine Normal University, the city-owned Pamantasan ng Lungsod ng Maynila, the Mapúa University, and the Lyceum of the Philippines University.
-All those institutions, except the Philippine Normal University, lie within the former Spanish walled city of Intramuros.

-Central Terminal is one of the four stations and terminals in the whole LRT-1 system that allows commuters to catch a train going in the opposite direction without paying a new fare due to the station's layout.
-The other three stops are Carriedo, Balintawak, and Roosevelt.

 Transportation links

-Owing to its name, Central Terminal is a major transportation hub for LRT-1 commuters.
+As its name indicates, Central Terminal is a major transportation hub for LRT-1 commuters.
 Next to the station is the Lawton bus terminal, also known as Lawton Park N' Ride, which is served by intercity and intracity buses, jeepneys, and UV Express vehicles.
 The Manila Multimodal Terminal by the Pasig River is also located near the station.
 Taxis also serve the vicinity of the station and of the bus terminal.
 The Lawton station of the Pasig River Ferry Service is also located nearby.